jherasdo/pythonic-chemistry/README.md

-<h1 align="center">Python Chemistry</h1>
-From Basics to Advanced Applications for Chemistry
+<h1 align="center">Pythonic Chemistry: From Basics to Advanced Applications for Chemistry</h1>